 In October 2012, the city selected an at-grade streetcar system as its locally preferred alternative (LPA).

 In July 2013, the OCTA Board approved the completion by the City of Anaheim of two key project milestones: the alternatives analysis and adoption of the LPA by the Anaheim City Council.
-The Board also approved the City of Anaheim to advance into the next project milestone which is completion of a draft environmental document for its LPA, anticipated for 2015.
+The Board also approved the City of Anaheim to advance into the next project milestone which is completion of a draft environmental document for its LPA.

 Additionally, the Board directed that the development of the ARC LPA provides for compatibility with the proposed Santa Ana/Garden Grove Streetcar project and that OCTA work with the City of Anaheim to develop cost containment strategies to reduce the cost of its LPA.